c0ala/tts/README.md

-# Update 01.07.2017:
+# Update 2019-07-17:
-I have chosen to restart developing the devils game.
+I have chosen to restart developing the devils game (some day).
 There are some features that will be much easier to integrate by starting from the beginning.
-The next version of the devil's game will hav a new github repository, so this will be marked as deprecated and may be deleted at some point, and it wont get updates any more.
+The next version of the devil's game will hav a new github repository, so this will be marked as deprecated and may be deleted at some point.
+But until then this version will get fixes and updates for new Quests.

 # The Devil's Game / Des Teufels Spiel
 This android-application is for everybody who loves to party and play drinking games.
 This App is for everyone who got bored by existing games and apps, like I did, and who wants to have a game that can be played anywhere and anytime.